Rorschach–Heiden railway

 The Rorschach–Heiden railway (Rorschach-Heiden-Bahn, RHB) is a railway line and former railway company in Switzerland.
-It is a standard gauge mountain rack railway, using the Riggenbach rack system and is part of Appenzeller Bahnen.
+It is a standard gauge rack railway, using the Riggenbach rack system and is part of Appenzeller Bahnen.
 The 7 km route links Rorschach with Heiden.

 The line is popular with tourists for its scenic views over Lake Constance.
 During the summer months, it is operated with old open coaches.

 Route

-The separate RHB line starts a half a kilometre east of Rorschach station, shortly after it branches off from the Rorschach – Chur line belonging to the Swiss Federal Railways (SBB).
+The separate RHB line starts a half a kilometre east of Rorschach station, shortly after it branches off from the Chur–Rorschach railway line belonging to the Swiss Federal Railways (SBB).
 The property line is exactly at kilometre 64.41483.
 The entry signal from Heiden into the Rorschach train station is at kilometre 64.476.
 This position is often incorrectly stated as the property limit, but in fact it is the operational limit.
 The property line between SBB and AB and the zero point of the kilometers in the direction of Heiden are behind the SBB depot, directly in front of the two points in the Appenzeller Bahnen parking facility.
 The rack also begins immediately after the two switches.
 The gradient that begins afterwards is on average 91 ‰, the maximum value is 93.6‰.
 Above Wienacht Tobel, the route is a little flatter and only reaches 79.6‰.